droidxp/benchmark/README.md

 More info in the wiki `https://github.com/uds-se/droidmate/wiki/Building#environment`.

+### Humanoid

+Clone `https://github.com/yzygitzh/Humanoid.git`.
+To run the benchmark with the Humanoid tool, the following dependencies must be satisfied:

+   * Python 3.x
+   * Tensorflow
+   * DroidBot
+   * PyFlann (one may need to make it work under Python 3 according to its README)

 ### Sapienz

 Clone the Stoat fork at `https://github.com/droidxp/sapienz.git`.
 To run the benchmark with the Sapienz tool, the following dependencies must be satisfied.